2008 NCAA Division I women's basketball tournament: Notable events

 The game between SEC foes Tennessee and LSU didn't win style points, and was described by the New York Times as "one of the ugliest games played this or any season".
 Tennessee led early opening up a ten-point lead at 37–27, but LSU responded with a 10–0 run to tie the game.
 With seconds left in the game LSU hit two free throws to take a one-point lead.
 Tennessee inbounded the ball to Candace Parker who passed it inside to Nicky Anosike, but her shot was deflected to Alexis Hornbuckle, who had missed seven of her field goal attempts.
 With under one second remaining, Hornhuckle caught the deflection and hit the winning basket.
 The Lady Vols won 47–46, as the two teams combined scores set an NCAA record for the fewest points scored in a semifinal game.

 LSU fell to 0–5 in the Women's Final Four.
-Combined with the 0–6 mark of the men's team, LSU's 0-11 all-time combined Final Four mark is the worst for schools which have made multiple appearances in both the men's and women's Final Fours.
+Combined with the 0–6 mark of the men's team, LSU's 0–11 all-time combined Final Four mark was the worst for schools which have made multiple appearances in both the men's and women's Final Fours.
+LSU's women ended this drought by defeating Virginia Tech in the 2023 national semifinals.

 After the drama of a one-point game in the semifinal, the final game was anticlimactic.
 The Lady Vols pulled out to a 30–19 lead, and the Stanford Cardinal were unable to close the gap.
 The win gave Tennessee their second consecutive national championship and a career total of 982 wins, the most of any coach in basketball, men's or women's, along with eight national championships for coach Pat Summitt.